-There are clusters of apartment complexes all throughout NYC.
-In order to categorize buildings as apart of an apartment complex in NYC, the requirements are as follows:
+There are clusters of rental apartment complexes all throughout NYC.
+In order to categorize rental buildings as a part of an apartment complex in NYC, the requirements are as follows:

-Buildings do NOT need to be tall.
-We found a handful of walk up clusters together all owned by the same property manager
+- The buildings do NOT need to be tall skyscraper rental buildings that are always in the movies.
+In fact, we found a handful of rental building complexes that are walk up apartments all clustered together and owned by the same property manager.

 Sullivan Mews | Manhattan Skyline | 7 Buildings